pantheon-systems/documentation/source/content/debug-slow-performance.md

 Learn more about [Log Files on Pantheon](/logs).

 ## Too Many Database Queries
 The next performance killer is an excessive number of database queries per request.
-You can see that in the [New Relic Pro dashboard](/new-relic) by going to the Map tab, which shows  how the various low-level components in your application are performing together.
+You can see that in the [New Relic&reg; Performance Monitoring dashboard](/new-relic) by going to the Map tab, which shows  how the various low-level components in your application are performing together.

 ![New Relic map tab](../images/new-relic-map.png)<br />